The key points that you should observe when carrying out resistance or weight training are as follows:

 Start with light weights

 Initially, only lift light weights that you can handle without difficulty, so that the correct movement is completely mastered.
-Progression can then take place as heavier weights are lifted.
+By ensuring you can demonstrate the correct form, you will greatly reduce the chance of injury once you move onto heavier weights.
+Starting off with light weights will also provide you with a good warm up and progression can then take place as heavier weights are lifted.

 Never compromise form by trying to lift a heavier weight